 Our current rate of waste generation is not sustainable and is contributing to climate change.
 Each of us must recognise the impact of our actions on the environment, and adopt more sustainable habits to bring us closer to our vision of becoming a Zero Waste Nation.

 If you’re just getting started on your zero waste journey and looking for more information on sustainability, you’ve come to the right page!

-Check out the answers to frequently asked questions below:
+Check out the frequently asked questions below:

 What can be recycled in the blue recycling bin?

 Not sure whether an item can be recycled?
-Check over here.
+Check here.
 Besides recycling right, we should also reduce wastage by using only what we need and reusing what we can.
 Find out how you can practise the 3Rs (Reduce, Reuse, Recycle) at home, school or work here.

 Where are places to go for donation, resale and repair?

 Not sure what to do with items that you no longer need, but are still in good condition?
 Consider donating or reselling them.
 There are many channels to donate, resell and repair items, check them out here.

 Where to recycle E-waste?

 E-waste contains useful materials, such as gold, silver, copper or plastic, that can be recovered and made into new products.
 Our nationwide e-waste management system ensures that e-waste is properly treated in order to protect the environment and public health, while recovering valuable resources.
 Find out more about how you can recycle e-waste here.